messagebot/ah-datadog-plugin/README.md

 - `npm install ah-datadog-plugin`
 - `./node_modules/.bin/actionhero link --name ah-datadog-plugin`

 We use the awesome `datadog-metrics` package.
-While we might be instructing the package to send data very often, it will actually buffer the data and send it in batches.
-A datadog-agent is not required.
+Note: while we might be *instructing* the package to send data very often, it will actually buffer the data and send it in batches.
+A datadog-agent is not required, we talk directly to the datadog API!

 ## Requirements